United Nations Fast Facts

-(CNN)Here's a look at the United Nations, an organization of 193 Member States from around the world.
+(CNN)Here's a look at the United Nations, an organization of 193 member states from around the world.

-Since 1948, the United Nations has authorized 71 peacekeeping missions around the globe.
+Since 1948, the United Nations has authorized 71 international peacekeeping missions.

 United Nations Charter:

-October 24, 1945 - The official United Nations Charter is ratified by China, France, the Soviet Union, the United Kingdom, the United States and a majority of countries.
+October 24, 1945 - The official United Nations Charter is ratified by China, France, the Soviet Union, the United Kingdom, the United States and a majority of other countries.
+There are 51 member states when the charter is ratified.

-October 24, 1945 - The official United Nations Charter is ratified by China, France, the Soviet Union, the United Kingdom, the United States and a majority of countries.
+October 24, 1945 - The official United Nations Charter is ratified by China, France, the Soviet Union, the United Kingdom, the United States and a majority of other countries.
+There are 51 member states when the charter is ratified.

 The UN Charter states that the purposes of the UN are to: